- This event has passed.

 Level 1: Getting Started

 May 12 @ 9:00 am - 5:00 pm

-Through a combination of didactic content, experiential exercises and group discussions, you will learn how to:
+Through a combination of didactic content, interactive activities and group discussions, you will learn how to:

-- Recognize similarities and differences between CG, PTSD and MDD
+- Recognize differences between CG, PTSD and MDD

 Who should attend?